 I maintain an extensive collection of plant photographs of over

-30,000 colour slides of plant portraits and close-ups, and a
+40,000 colour slides and several thousand digital images of plant portraits and close-ups, and a

-collection of over 15,000 colour slides of mountain landscapes
+collection of over 20,000 colour slides and many thousand digital images of mountain landscapes

 and vegetational communities.
 Alpine plants are a particular